 In every instance, legalization efforts will create an increased demand in sex buyer, leading to more trafficking and exploitation and the inability to hold buyers and traffickers accountable for their actions.

-The Equality Model gives communities a better option to protect and support those being prostituted and reduce crime and exploitation.
+The Survivor Model gives communities a better option to protect and support those being prostituted and reduce crime and exploitation.